bperez40/Automatic-Power-Box-Tester/README.md

 int actual_passcode[4] = {#, #, #, #}; /*!!
 SET PASSCODE HERE !!*/

 ...by setting the # to whatever you want it to be, in the order you want them to be entered.
-Then build and upload the project to the arduino.
+Then build and upload the project to the Arduino.

 ### Running Python Scripts (optional)